Cryptocurrency: it’s a word that we hear all the time, but most of us don’t fully comprehend what it is or how it works.

 But it’s even more imperative to understand how to be smart when it comes to your personal and professional cybersecurity, so that you never have to send crypto to strangers in the first place.

 DataGroup Technologies, Inc. (DTI) offers a wide variety of cybersecurity services to help protect your business from cyberthreats, including: security risk assessments, email security solutions, web and DNS filtering, next-generation firewalls, network security monitoring, operating systems and application security patches, antivirus software, and security awareness training.
-Reach out to us today at 252.329.1382 to see how we can help you #SimplifyIT!
+Reach out to us today at 252.329.1382 or contact us here to see how we can help you #SimplifyIT!

 An earlier version of this article appeared on the BreachSecureNow.com website.